 Abstract: During the First World War, the front between the Austro-Hungarian Empire and the Italian Kingdom ran across hundreds of kilometers through the Alpine mountain range.
 In this geographical context, the armies had to survive in a hostile environment that abounded with fierce and relentless natural hazards.
 Despite the widely recognized relevant role of nature on the Alpine front, works focusing on this topic are still few.
 This article gathers and organizes the information found in literature concerning the impact of nature on casualties.
-The article further identifies the mechanisms through which natural hazards inflicted losses and evidences the necessity of quantitative data and analyses for reaching a better-supported and improved quantification and characterization of these victims.
+The article further identifies the mechanisms through which natural hazards inflicted losses and evidences the necessity of quantification and characterization of these victims.
 Despite the still-limited knowledge about the casualties due to natural hazards, the Alpine front represents a historical case of how the consequences of waging war in inhospitable environments go beyond the difficulties concerning fighting and how nature can cause great damage to armies.

-Keywords: First World War, Alpine front, Alps, avalanches, frostbite, casualties, natural hazards orld War I (WWI) historiography has been largely focused on the western front and strongly anchored in national frameworks.
-This remains true despite the importance of conducting comparative and
+Keywords: First World War, Alpine front, Alps, avalanches, frostbite, casualties, natural hazards orld War I (WWI) historiography has been largely focused on the western front and strongly anchored in national frameworks.1 This remains true despite the importance of conducting comparative and